marloncori/marloncori/README.md

 - 👀 I’m interested in languages, cultures, robotics, music and the Holy Scriptures.
 - 🌱 Apart from foreign languages, I’m currently learning programming and electronics.
 - 💞️ I’m looking to collaborate with translation, interpretation now and with programming services in the future.
-- 📫 How to reach me : millenium_robotics@hotmail or yuelami@gmail.com or on both Linkedin and Facebook look for my full name.
+- :email: How to reach me : millenium_robotics@hotmail or yuelami@gmail.com or marlon@elemelingua.com on both Linkedin and Facebook, just look for my full name there.
+- 📰: The online language school where I give support to many language learners: wwww.elemelingua.com

 -------- :smiley: Nice to meet you!
 <!---
 marloncori/marloncori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.